palkast/Blog_generation_LLM_App_LLAMA2/README.md

    a)Selecting Llama-2<br />
      Among the various open-source Large Language Models (LLMs) such as Llama-2 by Meta, Alpaca, Vicuna, Falcon, and others, each with its own<br />
      advantages and drawbacks I've opted for Llama-2 by Meta in this project.
-It surpasses other open-source LLMs in multiple external benchmarks, including those related to<br /> reasoning,coding proficiency, and knowledge tests.
-Llama-2 is available in three different sizes: 7B, 13B, and 70B parameters.
-This variety facilitates<br />
+It surpasses other open-source LLMs in multiple external benchmarks,<br />
+     including those related to reasoning,coding proficiency, and knowledge tests.
+Llama-2 is available in three different sizes: 7B, 13B, and 70B<br /> parameters.
+This variety facilitates exploration with smaller models and scalability to larger models based on specific use cases.<br />
-     exploration with smaller models and scalability to larger models based on specific use cases.To download Llama-2 model, first you need to fill in the<br /> request form at Meta website.Additionally downloads are also provided through HuggingFace.
-However, first Meta request form should be filled with same<br /> email as HuggingFace account.<br />
+     To download Llama-2 model, first you need to fill in the request form at Meta website.Additionally downloads are also provided through HuggingFace.<br />
-     After doing so you can request access to any of the models on Hugging Face and within 1–2 days your account will be granted access to all versions.<br />
+     However, first Meta request form should be filled with same email as HuggingFace account.<br /> After doing so you can request access to any of the models on Hugging Face and within 1–2 days your account will be granted access to all versions.<br />
    b)Choosing quantized model to download LLAMA2 model from Hugging face which is less parametrized model : https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML<br />